 Even the smallest dent in your vehicle’s body can ruin its appearance and lower its resale value.
 Unfortunately, unless you leave your car wrapped in a protective bubble and never drive it, you can’t 100% prevent dents.
-Auto collisions, hail and other inclement weather, and random objects can cause all kinds of auto damage, including minor and major dents.
+Auto collisions, random objects, hail and other types of inclement weather can cause all kinds of auto damage, including minor and major dents.

 Here are three main types of dents that can be effectively removed by paintless dent removal:

 - Round Dents — These types of dents are often cased from hailstones and other round objects like footballs, basketballs, baseballs, etc. When these objects hit the door, bumper, roof or hood, a rounded dent immediately forms.